 SM235 SPORT MARKETING AND COMMUNICATIONS (4).
 An introduction to the exciting field of sports marketing and communications and its role in society.
 The subject includes: marketing through sport sponsorships, endorsements, naming rights, licensing, sport media and communications, marketing communications and management, marketing of sports segmentation, distribution product decisions, pricing, promotion and emerging issues in sports marketing.
-Skill:[O] Prerequisite: SM230.
+Prerequisite: SM230.

 SM333 MORAL AND ETHICAL REASONING IN SPORT (2).
 This course will provide philosophic theory that has proven effective in the ethical and moral development of athletes.
 Strategies will be presented to aid the students in the development of a consistent value system based on justice, responsibility,and beneficence.
 Prerequisite: SM230.

 SM385 STRATEGIC SPORT MANAGEMENT PRACTICUM (4).
-Students develop and refine intermediate sport management skill competencies and proficiency in a variety of formal classroom and experiential settings.
+Students develop and refine intermediate sport management skill competencies and proficiencies in a variety of formal classroom and experiential settings.
 Students are called upon to probe, question, and evaluate all aspects of their assigned preceptor’s external and internal situation.
 Taught through extensive hands-on learning, students grapple with sizing up their preceptors standing in the marketplace and its ability to go head-to-head with rivals, learn the difference between winning strategies and mediocre ones, and become more skilled in spotting ways to improve the preceptors operational strategy.
 Students are assigned to commit 160 hours to their respective preceptors.
 Taught Pass/No Pass.
 Prerequisite: Junior or senior standing.

 SM430 FACILITY AND EVENT MANAGEMENT (4).
 Provides the requisite knowledge to become an event and facility manager.
 Preparation for becoming an effective manager of the unique environment specific to the athletic arena.
-Student will also be required to perform field experience in event management.
+Student will also be required to preform field experience in event management.
 Prerequisite: SM230.

 SM440 LEADERSHIP IN SPORT (4).
 This capstone course focuses on the leadership principles for directing programs and facilities in sport management.
 This course is an analysis of effective management strategies and the body of knowledge associated with pursuing a career in sport management.
 The course will introduce students to sport management career opportunities in the sport industry, and it encourages students to see sport principles as they apply to management, leadership style, communication, and motivation.
-[Skills: O,T] Prerequisites: SM230 and junior or senior standing.
+Prerequisites: SM230 and junior or senior standing.

-SM443 LEGAL ASPECTS OF SPORT (4).
-An analysis of the legal process within the sport enterprise.
-Preparation for dealing with the legal ramifications of the sporting world.
+SM445 LEGAL ASPECTS AND GOVERNANCE OF SPORT (4).
+An analysis of the legal process and governing organizations within the sport enterprise.
+Preparation for dealing with the legal ramifications and the governance organizations of the sporting world.